akeneo/pim-community-dev/TESTING.md

 Tools:

 - backend: PhpSpec
-- frontend: TODO
+- frontend: Jest & Enzyme

 Examples:

 - backend: TODO
-- frontend: TODO
+- frontend: test the dropdown component

 ### Acceptance - test a business use case or ensure a business rule